-Your new-born baby could be sleeping up to 18 hours a day, so making sure you have the right sleeping arrangement for them is crucial.
+Your new-born baby could be sleeping up to 18 hours a day, the right sleeping arrangement is crucial.
 There are many cot beds to choose from, varying in price, style and features.
-It can be difficult to know which one would suit your needs, so luckily, we are experts in this area and have created a highly comprehensive guide to help you find the right product!
+It can be difficult to know which one would suit, luckily, we have created a guide to help you find the right product!

 After you have finished reading this guide, you will be well on your way to being a cot expert!